SophMC/notechain/README.md

 **Outline**

 - Find the meaning of a word based on the words around it.
 Can be usef on hundreds of billions of words.
-- Read in and clean the data similar to [bag of words](tutorials/KaggleNLP/075-BOW.ipynb) but keep stop words as they help determine the context.
+- Read in and clean the data similar to [bag of words](tutorials/KaggleNLP/075-BOW_1.ipynb) but keep stop words as they help determine the context.
 Output all the reviews/text as a list of sentences
 - Make a model with the sentences. `model = word2vec.Word2Vec(sentences, num_features=....etc)`
   - Use `model.init_sims(replace=True)` if no further training.
 - Save model with a meaningful name:
 `model.save(model_name)`
-- To reload the model later: `Word2Vec.load()`
+- To reload the model later: `Word2Vec.load()`.
+All working [here](tutorials/KaggleNLP/076-word_vectors.ipynb)

 ------------------